Year 3 (7+) Entry

 Year 3, or as we call it Form 1, is an extremely fun and exciting year, and your child will have the opportunity to participate in a wide variety of interesting and enjoyable activities both inside and outside the classroom.

-7+ or Year 3 entry is our main intake into the school.
-We have 60 spaces each year and about 100 pupils will sit assessments for those places.
+7+ or Year 3 entry is our main intake into the School.

 For Year 3 (7+) entry we consider three things:

-- a confidential report from your child's current school
+- A confidential report form your child's current school

 Below we set out the process for applying for Year 3 (7+).
-Click on the arrows next to the headings to find out more about the different aspects of applying to Year 3.
-If you have any further queries, please do not hesitate to contact the Admissions Team on 01372 822423 or email email@example.com
+If you have any further questions, please do not hesitate to contact the Admissions Team on 01372 822423 or email email@example.com

 Key Dates for applying for Year 3 (7+)